Menu

 Adopted November 1994.
 Amended February 2009.
 Revised July 2016 (incorporates Statement on Guided Inquiry and the curriculum).

-The purpose of this document is to describe what is information literacy in the context of an information literate school community.
+The purpose of this document is to describe what information literacy is, in the context of an information literate school community.

 ALIA/ASLA policy on school library resource provision